-In this Cisco CCNA tutorial, we’re going to verify all of the subnetting information that we’ve covered so far by working through a subnetting practice question.
+In this Cisco CCNA training tutorial, we’re going to work through a subnetting practice question.
 Scroll down for the video and also text tutorials.

 Subnetting Practice Questions Video Tutorial